 - The Silver Age Lex Luthor used to be Crazy-Prepared in this way for escaping prison (but only for that, not for defeating Superman).
 At the very least, he would have a stash of equipment hidden (say, in a fake tree) outside every prison he might get sent to (he was also portrayed as something of an escape artist, so getting outside the prison walls usually wasn't a problem).
 In some cases, he would however go to the length of actually placing henchmen (or possibly hench androids) in the prison general population, just to ensure that he would have access to the few components needed for his getaway gadget (teleporter, disintegration beam, etc.) that he couldn't pilfer from an ordinary alarm clock or radio, should he ever happen to be sent to that particular prison.

-- Kind of played for laughs in The Punisher 2004 movie.
+- Kind of played for laughs in The Punisher (2004).
 Frank was fighting the hitman known as "The Russian" and Frank would grab certain weapons he had hidden around his apartment, but would systematically be either shrugged off or totally neutralized by the hitman.
 The look on Frank's face when the Russian smashes his revolver with a dumbbell is priceless.

-- In Men In Black II with Jay and Kay separated from MIB headquarters, they went to an apartment Kay apparently used to live in to stock up on alien weaponry in a hidden room.
+- In Men in Black II with Jay and Kay separated from MIB headquarters, they went to an apartment Kay apparently used to live in to stock up on alien weaponry in a hidden room.

 - The Expendables had Barney and Ying in Barney's classic truck when they are suddenly attacked by an old teammate and some rival mercenaries who were looking for revenge for a recent job.
 Not only was Barney's truck almost completely bulletproof, he had several guns (including a submachine gun) hidden in specific compartments so they stood a fighting chance.